aroup/leetcode-solutions/May Challenge/LeetCode May Challenge.md

 ### Solution Thought Process

-This is also similar to the hash map problem.
-First we count the frequency of the characters in the string.
-Then we iterate through the string again, this time if we find the frequency `1` of a character, we will return this as the answer, otherwise we return -1.
+This is a hash map problem.
+First we count the frequency of the characters in the string by iterating over the string once.
+Then we iterate through the string again, this time if we find the frequency `1` of a character, we will set this as answer and we break the loop.
+If no element's frequency which equals to 1, we return `-1` as answer.

+### Complexity

+**Time Complexity:** O(n), where n = length of s.

+**Space Complexity:** O(n), where n = length of s.